tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 This value is placed in an "encrypted_server_name" extension.

-The client MAY either omit the "server_name" extension or provide an innocuous dummy one.
+The client MAY either omit the "server_name" extension or provide an innocuous dummy one (this is required for technical conformance with {{!RFC7540}}; Section 9.2.
 Similarly, the client MAY send an innocuous EncryptedSNI extension if it has no ESNI to send.

 ## Fronting Server Behavior